Hypfer/Valetudo/docs/_pages/integrations/home-assistant-integration.md

 These examples are written for a hypothetical Valetudo-enabled Robot with the System ID `JustForDemonstration`.<br/>
 They need to be adapted to your System ID that can be found on the *System Information* page of your Valetudo instance.
+The exact topic name can also be found by going to Connectivity - MQTT Connectivity.

 #### Basic Services